binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Every decision made in a project needs to factor in security.
 Just as with other non functional requirements, retrofitting means undoing what you've already done and rebuilding.
 Maintaining the mindset of going back later and bolting on security doesn't work.

 Often I'll hear people say "well we haven't been hacked so far".
 This shows a lack of understanding.
 I usually respond with "That you are aware of".
 Many of the most successful attacks go unnoticed.
 Even if you or your organisation haven't been compromised, business's are changing all the time, along with the attack surface and your assets.
-It's not a matter of if, it's a matter of when.
+It's more so a matter of when, than if.

 * [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008)